cycle-13/Guides/github-setup.md

 https://help.github.com/en/articles/which-remote-url-should-i-use

 ### Managing Multiple Identities

-Create new ssh key with a new name
+Create new ssh key with a new name (examples below)
 * id_rsa_a and id_rsa_b
-* work_rsa and personal_rsa]
+* work_rsa and personal_rsa

-Configure an individual repo to use a specific user / email address which overrides the global configuration.
-From the root of the repo, run
+To configure an individual repo to use a specific user / email address which overrides the global configuration.
+From the root of the repo run
-* > git config user.name "Your Name Here"
+> git config user.name "Your Name Here"
-* > git config user.email your@email.com
+> git config user.email your@email.com

 Create or modify config file
 * > $ cd ~/.ssh/